-Under the second step, if the ISO determines that the CPM Significant Event is likely to extend beyond the thirty (30) day designation period, the ISO may extend the CPM Capacity designation for another sixty (60) days.
+Under the second step, if the ISO determines that the CPM Significant Event is likely to extend beyond the thirty (30) day designation period, the ISO may offer to extend the CPM Capacity designation for another sixty (60) days to capacity that held an initial term of thirty (30) days.
+This offer of extension to the Scheduling Coordinator may be accepted or denied through CIDI.
+If the Scheduling Coordinator declines an offer to extend the designation for an additional sixty (60) days, then the CAISO shall re-run the Intra-monthly CSP based on the existing offers.
+The Scheduling Coordinator for the resource de clining an extension of the CPM designation shall be given the opportunity to provide an offer to that re-run Intra-monthly CSP, provided the offer is below the offer price at which its initial thirty (30) day designation was granted.
+If the Scheduling Coordinator accepts an offer to extend the designation for an additional sixty (60) days, then the CPM Capacity shall continue to be compensated on the same terms as it was during the initial thirty (30) day designation.
 During this additional sixty (60) day period, the ISO would provide Market Participants with an opportunity to provide alternative solutions to meet the ISO's operational and reliability needs in response to the CPM Significant Event, rather than rely on the ISO's designation of capacity under the CPM.

 Under the third step, the ISO would conduct an assessment of any proposed solutions to determine whether they totally or partially would mitigate the need for ongoing CPM Capacity.
 If acceptable to the ISO in accordance with Good Utility Practice, the ISO will consider and implement such alternative solutions provided by Market Participants in a timely manner, but no sooner than the day after the end of the 90-day designation period.
 If Market Participants do not submit any alternatives to the designation of CPM capacity that are fully effective in addressing the deficiencies in Reliability Criteria resulting from CPM Significant Event, the ISO will extend the term of the designation under Section 43A.2.4 for what the ISO expects the duration of the CPM Significant Event to be.
-If the solutions offered by Market Participants are only partially effective in addressing the ISO's operational and reliability needs resulting from the CPM Significant Event, the ISO will extend the designation under ISO Tariff Section 43A.2.4 for what it expects the duration of the CPM Significant Event, the ISO will extend the designation under ISO Tariff Section 43A.2.4 for what it expects the duration of the CPM Significant Event to be, but only as to the amount of CPM Capacity necessary to satisfy the ISO's operational and reliability needs after taking into account the effective capacity provided by the alternative solution.
+If the solutions offered by Market Participants are only partially effective in addressing the ISO's operational and reliability needs resulting from the CPM Significant Event, the ISO will extend the designation under ISO Tariff Section 43A.2.4 for what it expects the duration of the CPM Significant Event to be, but only as to the amount of CPM Capacity necessary to satisfy the ISO's operational and reliability needs after taking into account the effective capacity provided by the alternative solution.
 If the ISO determines that there is a reasonable alternative solution that fully resolves the ISO's operational and reliability needs, the ISO will not extend the CPM Significant Event designation under ISO Tariff Section 43A.2.4.